Rutuja-Kelkar/1K-Kirana/index.md

 **********************************************************************************************************************************************************************************

-## Why I applied to 1K kirana's design position
+## Why I applied to 1K kirana bazaar's design position
 **March 2022**

 Righ from childhood, I enjoyed working on challenging & high quality problems.
 It was my stuff :)